ghoulslash/dynamic_surf_ows/README.md

 };
 ```

-7. Construct a sprite template for the main overworld sprite as so:
+6. Construct a sprite template for the main overworld sprite as so:
-`const struct SpriteTemplate sPopplioOverworld = surf_template(PAL_TAG_SURF_NEW, gSurfingOverworldPicTable_Popplio, UpdateSurfBlobFieldEffect)`
+`const struct SpriteTemplate sPopplioOverworld = surf_template(PAL_TAG_SURF_NEW, gSurfingOverworldPicTable_Popplio, UpdateSurfBlobFieldEffect)`.
+If you are using unique palette tags, `PAL_TAG_SURF_NEW` should be `PAL_TAG_POPPLIO_SURF` or whatever

-8. If you have overlay frames:
+7. If you have overlay frames:
 `const struct SpriteTemplate sPopplioOverlay = surf_template(PAL_TAG_SURF_NEW, gSurfingOverworldPicTable_Popplio, UpdateSurfMonOverlay)`

 If there are no overlay frames, you can simply set the `gSurfablePokemon.overlayGfx` element to 0 (see Step 9).
 The palette tag is included in the surf_template define to allow a user to allow each sprite a unique palette tag.

-9. Finally, add the following to the gSurfablePokemon structure at the bottom of the page.
+8. Finally, add the following to the gSurfablePokemon structure at the bottom of the page.
 Note that I changed the structures from the pokeemerald source so you shouldn't have to worry about matching indices, since there is one main structure that defines the surfable pokemon
 ```
 {
   .species = SPECIES_POPPLIO,